GauravDas02/EEG_Signal_Testing_HealthCoder/README.md

 strength and lower losses.
 It failed due to a lot of reasons, such as limited computational resources and unexpected errors popping up after a good number of hours of training.
 Still, we will be working on after it, to hopefully, produce a respectable model using it.

+The fifth model is only architecturally built, and it also displayed similar problems to the fourth one.
+The major aim was to use the neural network and extract the features from it and train the SVM model, and repeat over several epochs and finally calculate the approximation using Logistic Regression.